Buying, Selling, Questions?

 Beautifully renovated 2 bedroom, 1 bath cabin in Smallwood.
 Huge eat-in-kitchen with butcher block countertops, stainless steel appliances and dishwasher.
 Large bathroom with stack-able washer/dryer.
 Bright living room with wood stove and spacious screened in porch.
 Lawn space and shed for storage.
-No Smoking, pet possible with landlord approval only.
+Tenant pays electric, garbage removal and propane.
+Landlord takes care of water, sewer, lawn care and snow removal.
+NO Smoking, NO Pets.
 First month's rent, one month's security, half month broker fee, strong work history, good credit rating with full report and references will be needed.
 Emailed inquiries will be answered with a questionnaire.
-Please answer by email.
-Lake Rights and Swim club available for separate membership fees.
+Please answer by email or call the office 845-583-6333.

 We firmly believe that the internet should be available and accessible to anyone, and are committed to providing a website that is accessible to the widest possible audience, regardless of circumstance and ability.

 To fulfill this, we aim to adhere as strictly as possible to the World Wide Web Consortium’s (W3C) Web Content Accessibility Guidelines 2.1 (WCAG 2.1) at the AA level.
 These guidelines explain how to make web content accessible to people with a wide array of disabilities.
 Complying with those guidelines helps us ensure that the website is accessible to all people: blind people, people with motor impairments, visual impairment, cognitive disabilities, and more.

 This website utilizes various technologies that are meant to make it as accessible as possible at all times.
 We utilize an accessibility interface that allows persons with specific disabilities to adjust the website’s UI (user interface) and design it to their personal needs.